Yusra-Zafar/python-oop/README.md

 H. **Reference Variable**: In obj = Class(), technically obj is not the object itself, but in fact it is the reference variable that is pointing to the memory location where Class object has been created.

+I. **Pass by Reference**: We can pass our object as argument into a function.
+It will behave exactly the same as any other object in python like int, string, list, tuple etc. And OBJECTS ARE **MUTABLE**.

+    class Customer:
+        def __init__(self, name, gender):
+            self.name = name
+            self.gender = gender

+    def greet(customer):
+        if customer.gender == "M":
+            print(f"Hello {customer.name} Sir!")
+        else:
+            print(f"Hello {customer.name} Mam!")

+        cust2 = Customer("Yusra", "F")
+        return cust2

+    cust = Customer("mutahar", "M")
+    new_cust = greet(cust)  # passing our our object into function as argument, similar to any object in python. receiving the returned object from function print(new_cust.name)   # our object will behave exactly same as any other object in Python.

+**- Object can be passed in a function as argument**

+**- A function can return an object**

+> *If mutable data types like our objects or lists etc are passed by reference into a function, they might get changed because of the function definition.
+There could be some statements inside the function that could do permanent changes in the original object.
+But immutable data types won't change.*

+J. **Collection of Objects**: We can make a collection of our objects like a list, tuple or dictionary.
+But not a set because set needs immutable data type and objects are mutable.

 ## 3. Encapsulation
 - If there is some data/method in a class that should not be publicly visible outside the class, hide it through encapsulation.
 It can be used inside the class.
 - Put __ (double underscore) before the variable/method name to make it private in Python.